 Downtown Disney is the name of the area just outside the gates to the Happiest Place on Earth and it’s full of shops, cafes, restaurants and bars with live music happening at any given moment.
 And the best part is, it’s all free!
-You’ll find one of my favourite stores, Sephora for makeup from a huge range of brands (I just bought a teeny roller ball Flower Bomb perfume yesterday) and several kids stores that even make the barren among us go awwww.

 It’s veery easy to drop a hundy here if you don’t keep your little lad on a tight reign, but his face will be worth it!

 There’s a Lego store here with the iconic blocks about half the price you’d pay in New Zealand and Australia.
 I know this because there were several parents on this media trip to Disney’s Cars Land with me and they can’t get enough of it.
 Even Lord of the Rings is here and apparently that’s not (wasn’t at the time of writing) available at home.

 There are lots of places in Downtown Disney to eat, drink, grab a snack ranging from southern cuisine at Ralph Brennans Jazz Kitchen to step into a little New Orleans time warp, pizza and pasta at Naples Ristorante & Pizzaria and cupcake shop Sprinkles.

 Catch live jazz and Flambeaux Jazz Club with shows at 7pm and 11pm.

 And if this is your first night in Anaheim, you should be entertained enough now to hit the sack and be up bright eyed and bushy tailed to take on the Park in the morning 😀